-The Châteaux de Lastours are four so-called Cathar castles in the French commune of Lastours in the département of l’Aude.
-The four castles are on a rocky spur above the village of Lastours.
-Cabaret, Surdespine and La Tour Régine stand in line, while Quertinheux is built on a separate pinnacle close by.
-These four castles constitute a single entity, even though they are not a single structure.
+The Châteaux de Lastours are 4 so-called Cathar castles in the French commune of Lastours.
+The castles are on a rocky spur above the village of Lastours: Cabaret, Surdespine and La Tour Régine stand in line, while Quertinheux is built on a separate pinnacle close by.
+These four castles constitute a single entity, although they are not a single structure.

-The natural layout of the site permitted the economy of a fortress of great height.
-Plans were adapted to the rocks on which they were built.
-The construction of each is different reflecting the range of alterations made to the castles.
+The natural layout of the site allowed for a fortress of great height, and plans were adapted to the rocks on which they were built.
+The construction of each castle is different, reflecting the range of alterations made to the castles.

-Cabaret castle is the main citadel with a barbican defence system.
-It consists of a north tower, a polygonal keep in the south and a group of residential buildings in the centre.
-The whole is surrounded by ramparts with a round walk.
+Today, the castles are some of the only remaining Cathar castles.
+Cabaret is the main citadel and features a barbican defence system, north tower, a polygonal keep in the south and a group of residential buildings in the centre all surrounded by ramparts with a round walk.

 Surdespine is the least preserved of the four.
 On the highest part of the site, it consists of a square tower, a house and a cistern.
 A rectangular curtain wall gives protection.
 It is noted for the rarity of its murder holes and its four semicircular arched windows.

 The Quertinheux castle is furthest south along the crest on an isolated rocky outcrop.
 Today it consists of a circular tower and a polygonal curtain wall overlooks the remains of a destroyed Romanesque church.